KnpLabs/MartIrc/Readme.md

 NodeJS wrapper to IRC using Websockets.
 It allows to connect to IRC using a browser supporting websockets.
 It's just a POC for now.

+# The elevator pitch

+How you should be able to explain what is MartIRC to your boss, in 30 seconds.

+**For** end users wanting to connect to IRC
+**Who** need an easy way to chat
+**MartIRC**
+**is a** web application
+**that** works out of the box in your browser **unlike** JAVA applets that requires the JAVA plugin or basic IRC clients that require installation and configuration **our software** will allow users to connect to IRC through their browser in one click.
+No third-party plugin needed, fully web based interface and a chat relying on a well known and opensource chat network: IRC.

 # Requirements

 Obviously you should first install [node.JS](https://github.com/ry/node).
 Really, this will help.
 Then you will need to install [npm](http://npmjs.org/), the node package manager.